yudataguy/RawRAG/readme.md

 Retrieval-Augmented Generation (RAG) is a powerful technique that enhances language models by retrieving relevant information from a knowledge base before generating responses.
 This repository demonstrates how to implement RAG using simple Python functions and libraries, without relying on complex frameworks like LangChain or LlamaIndex.

-The goal of this project is to educate programmers on building a RAG system from the ground up, providing a deeper understanding of the underlying processes and greater control over the implementation.
+The goal of this project is to educate developers on building a RAG system from the ground up, providing a deeper understanding of the underlying processes and greater control over the implementation.

 ## Why "Raw" RAG?